- Where do I find the Admissions Office?

 - What do you look for in an applicant?

-- Are parents required to meet with the Admissions Director as a part of the application process?
+- Are parents required to schedule a parent meeting as part of the application process?

 - What can I do to prepare my child for the admissions process?

-- What kind of test scores does my child need to have?
+- What kind of JATP/SSAT results does my child need to have?

-- How soon after taking the test will Westminster see my child's scores?
+- How soon after testing will Westminster see my child's results?

 - Does the deadline mean all forms are due?